 - Click on all module slots that you want to change.
 This includes slots from which to remove a module and slots in which to install a module. - 3.
 Click Start. - 4.
 The instrument notifies you when you can remove or install a module.
 Remove or install modules only from the indicated slots.
-Wear an antistatic strap when handling modules. - Click Finish.
-The instrument notifies you when the selected modules are ready to use. - 6.
-Close the dialog box. - Select Utilities > Compensation and run a compensation on each channel of all newly installed modules.
+Wear an antistatic strap when handling modules.

+- 6. Close the dialog box. - 7.
+Select Utilities > Compensation and run a compensation on each channel of all newly installed modules.
 All newly installed modules require compensation, even if they were moved from one slot to another.